The State College Table Tennis Club was formed in November of 2012.

 accompanied by a parent or guardian.

 The club has moved to our new location in the St Paul's Methodist Church gym.
 That's on the ground floor (partly below ground) of the main church building.
-Enter at one of the Calder Way entrances and go left to a down stairway- an arrow on the wall points down toward the "gym."
+Enter at one of the Calder Way entrances and go right (north-east) to a down stairway- an arrow on the wall points down toward the "gym."

 Play time is unchanged - 7pm to 9pm Monday evenings.